SAP-samples/teched2021-DAT161/exercises/dd1/README.md

 ## Summary

 We will leverage the ABAP CDS Views in the following Exercises for a more comprehensive use case.<br>
-But before we do so, we still should take a closer look at SAP Data Intelligence's capabilities with regard to the integration of Function Module calls to S/4HANA.<br><br>
+But before we do so, we still should take a closer look at SAP Data Intelligence's capabilities with regard to the integration of Function Module calls with S/4HANA.<br><br>
 We now continue to [Deep Dive 2 - Calling an ABAP function module in SAP S/4HANA from SAP Data Intelligence](../dd2/README.md)

 <br><br>